Health and safety and food hygiene regulations

 Food hygiene regulations require that all businesses must produce and maintain a documented food safety management system.
 A guide to this is available from the Food Standards Agency.

 Further visits are made in response to complaints.
-Make a complaint about the hygiene of a food outlet in Harborough or an item of food you have purchased.
+If you wish to make a complaint about a food premises or food you have bought, please email firstname.lastname@example.org

 Read how we enforce food safety rules.